aldur/aldur.github.io/_posts/2023-10-24-do-the-evolution.md

 This post focuses on one field in particular, bridging biology, computer science, and even economics: _game theory_.
 It explains equally well how peers contribute to a decentralized system (for instance, in Web3) and how investors behave in a market.
-Today, we will look at it from an evolutionary perspective.
+Today, we look at it from an evolutionary perspective.

 ## Hawks and Doves